 The Cavern Club is still very much alive and kicking, a thriving live music venue as well as being one of Liverpool’s top tourist attractions.
 Other Liverpool concert destinations include the Philharmonic Hall, an art deco concert hall with renowned acoustics which has seen recent concerts by Rufus Wainwright and Bobby Womack.
-For the crowd-pulling concerts, the Echo Arena, opened in 2008, can host 11,000 music lovers.
+For the crowd-pulling concerts, the Echo Arena – now called the M&S Bank Arena – first opened in 2008 and can host 11,000 music lovers.

 Irish pop vocal group Westlife, the legendary British rock/pop superstar Rod Stewart, British pop bands The Vamps and Blue as well as Scottish singer-songwriter Paolo Nutini were just some of the live acts you could see in the city last year.

 There are some big names heading to Liverpool in 2023, so be sure to snap up tickets for The 1975, Echo & The Bunnyman, WWE Live! as well as comedian Peter Kay.